On this page:

 Consider how system faults will be handled

 A warranty is only as good as the company that provides it.
 If the company disappears in a few years, you might have difficulty making a warranty claim should failures occur.
-It’s not possible to know the future of any hot water system manufacturer or installer, as some of the biggest players over the years have simply disappeared.
 Seeking out a retailer or installer with a long history in the business helps.

 Also, be aware that under Australian Consumer Law, warranties are required to be honoured by product manufacturers even if retailers have gone out of business, so make sure you receive and keep information about the manufacturers of all the different components of your system, and the different warranties on each component.
 See What warranties are available for more information.